AustinCodingAcademy/JS211-8week-ebook/ebook-folder/docs/preCourse/codingAndProgramming.md

   * [ ] hold the value of the new numbers in a place
   * [ ] in the return statement include the place you were holding sum of new numbers

-Hopefully you can see now how we can approach any problem.
+Hopefully, you can see now how we can approach any problem.
 We begin with a bigger view of the problem and work our way down to the small details of it.
 In this way we use our natural human ability to solve complex problems with mental models and abstraction then list them into short, clear directives to give to the computer.

 And this, for our purposes, is programming.
 We have been given a challenge and we found a solution and listed out the steps needed to make it a process.
-From here we can translate(code) it into any language we want: C, C++, C#, Python, Swift, Rust, Go, Dart, Java, Erlang or Cobol.
-In the next section we're going to translate(code)these steps into Javascript.
+From here we can translate(code) it into any language we want: C, C++, C#, Python, Swift, Rust, Go, Dart, Java, Erlang, or Cobol.
+In the next section, we're going to translate(code)these steps into Javascript.

 ## What is Coding?